Qihoo360/hbox/doc/faq.md

     os.environ["TF_CONFIG"] = json.dumps(tf_config)

-### 9. How to display the cpu metrix when the hadoop version is lower than 2.6.4 ?
+### 9. How to display the cpu metrics when the hadoop version is lower than 2.6.4 ?

-Because of loading the required js files for CPU Metrix functionality is based on the WebApp's build method which is not achieved in the hadoop version lower than 2.6.4, there is the other method to display the cpu metrix if necessary.
+Because of loading the required js files for CPU Metrix functionality is based on the WebApp build method which is not achieved in the hadoop version lower than 2.6.4, there is the other method to display the cpu metrics if necessary.
-- add the necessary resources to the package of hadoop-yarn-common-xxx.jar on the cluster, more details:
+- add the necessary resources to the package of `hadoop-yarn-common-xxx.jar` on the cluster, more details:
 1) unpackage the hadoop-yarn-common-xxx.jar
-2) copy the folder "src\main\resources\xlWebApp" at the source code of XLearning to the directory "webapps/static" which generated after unpackaging the hadoop-yarn-common-xxx.jar
+2) copy the folder `src\main\resources\xlWebApp` at the source code of XLearning to the directory `webapps/static` which generated after unpackaging the `hadoop-yarn-common-xxx.jar`
 3) re-package hadoop-yarn-common-xxx.jar
 4) replace the hadoop-yarn-common-xxx.jar on the cluster without restart the nodemanager and resource manager.
-Also can use the "--jars" to load the jar when submit the application.
+Also can use the `--jars` to load the jar when submit the application.
 - display the cpu matrix in the XLearning JobHistory [Optional]
-XLearning JobHistory is relay on the jars in the directory "$XLEARNING_HOME/lib" which generated after unpackaging the XLearning dist.
+XLearning JobHistory is relay on the jars in the directory `$XLEARNING_HOME/lib` which generated after unpackaging the XLearning dist.
 Follow the above method to replace the hadoop-yarn-common-xxx.jar, then restart service.

 ### 10. How to set the memory scale ratio when the application retry after failed ?